ROBMatu/pands-project/README.md

 | 50%   |     5.800000 |   3.000000  |   4.350000   |  1.300000|
 | 75%   |     6.400000 |   3.300000  |   5.100000   |  1.800000|
 | max   |     7.900000 |   4.400000  |   6.900000   |  2.500000|

+Sepal width is close to a low standard deviation and Sepel length has a high standard deviation, and the petal attributes have a high standard deviation according to the mean and standard deviation results and iris_attributes.png.

 ### From analysing the histograms and scatterplots.
 Iris Setosa had the shortest but widest sepals, and it had the smallest petals by far.